UXAspects/UXAspects/guides/angular-upgrade-guide.md

 The `main.ts` references an `AppModule` file which we need to create in a file named `app.module.ts`.

-In our `AppModule` we need to import the `UpgradeAdapter` tool which allows us to both upgrade Angular 1 components to Angular 4+ and to downgrade Angular 4+ components to Angular 1 which can be very useful when migrating our applications.
+In our `AppModule` we need to import the `UpgradeAdapter` tool which allows us to both upgrade AngularJS components to Angular and to downgrade Angular components to AngularJS which can be very useful when migrating our applications.

 We should export the instance of the `UpgradeAdapter` so it is a singleton that can be used throughout the application.

-We also need to bootstrap the Angular 1 from this file also - this mean you should remove the existing Angular 1 bootstrapping which is usually an `ng-app` attribute in your `index.html` file.
+We also need to bootstrap the AngularJS from this file also - this mean you should remove the existing AngularJS bootstrapping which is usually an `ng-app` attribute in your `index.html` file.

 ```typescript
 import { NgModule, forwardRef } from '@angular/core';